eclab/edisyn/README.md

 3. Double-click on edisyn.jar to launch Edisyn.

-If you want to use Edisyn in combination with a DAW, see the manual's section on build ing a MIDI Loopback.
+If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

 #### Important Note for Windows User